Genius Toothpaste Hacks You’ll Wish You Knew Sooner

 It turns out the usefulness of toothpaste extends far beyond the bathroom!
-Here are five clever new ways to put toothpaste to work around the house.
+Check out these clever new ways to put toothpaste to work all around the house.

-Whether you’re woodworking, going skiing or scuba diving, nothing is more frustrating (and sometimes dangerous) than fogged goggles.
+Whether you’re doing some woodworking, going skiing or scuba diving, nothing is more frustrating (and sometimes dangerous) than fogged goggles.
 Prevent the problem by coating the goggles with toothpaste and then wiping them off.

 Has tickling the ivories left them a bit dingy?
 Clean them up with toothpaste and a toothbrush, and then wipe them down with a damp cloth.
 (Makes sense since ivory is essentially elephant teeth.)
 However, toothpaste will work just as well on modern pianos that usually have keys covered with plastic rather than real ivory.

 Psst—this is how often you should be replacing your toothbrush.